 Distracted Driving – The National Highway Traffic Safety Administration released a report stating that distracted driving caused the deaths of 3,450 people in 2016.

-Is a Chicago Wrongful Death Lawsuit Handled like a Criminal Trial?
+Is a Chicago Wrongful Death Lawsuit a Civil Lawsuit or Criminal Lawsuit?

 Damages Awarded in Chicago Wrongful Death Lawsuit

 Pecuniary, or financial, injuries are the most common factor in determining damages awarded in wrongful death lawsuits.
 Courts often determine pecuniary damages to include loss of support, services, lost prospect of inheritance, and medical and funeral expenses.
 Prior to awarding damages, a pecuniary loss must be determined through a number of evaluations of the deceased individual – age, character, health state prior to death, life expectancy, earning capacity, and condition of the heirs, among others.